 As promised here, here are a few more of the reasons why I am not rich (financially).
 Here are more of the reasons (in my opinion) why.

-In the 90’s the perception was that the stock market and making money was as easy as sex.
+In the ’90s the perception was that the stock market and making money was as easy as sex.
 I can assure you that this was not the case.
-I like to think of it like teenage sex, everybody talks about it, but (when I was young) there wasn’t any going on.
+I like to think of it as teenage sex.
+Everybody talks about it, but (when I was young) there wasn’t any going on.

-There were opportunities that arose that I might have taken advantage.
-If I didn’t have kids, a mortgage and a paranoid view of how the stock market worked I might have given it a whirl.
+Some opportunities arose that I might have taken advantage.
+If I didn’t have kids, a mortgage and a paranoid view of how the stock market worked, I might have given it a whirl.
 I was in the Nortel Savings Plan.
-In the plan for every $3 I deposited the company kicked in $1.
-This was in stock and money could only be removed 2 years after the money was put in.
-I did actually make some good money on this in the early part of the 90’s.
+In the plan for every $3, I deposited the company kicked in $1.
+This was in stock, and money could only be removed 2 years after the money was put in.
+I did actually make some good money on this in the early part of the 90s.
 It helped pay for a car and some repairs on my house, so my claims of abject poverty are hollow.
-Yes, I made some money early on in the 90’s.
+Yes, I made some money early on in the ’90s.

 My biggest slap on the back of the head is when I was in the I.T. group at Nortel.
-I looked at these stacks of boxes from this company called Cisco.
+I looked at these stacks of boxes from a company called Cisco.
 I went and talked to the Networking guys.
-Their opinion was this was the manufacturer we were going to use to set up our corporate data network.
+They thought this was the manufacturer we would use to set up our corporate data network.
 At that time Cisco was not a name I even recognized, but I thought, boy I should really buy some stock in that company if we are using them, this was in 1990, and if I had bought some Cisco (and presumably sold before 2000), I might be a lot farther ahead in my financial journey.

 - I was being paid by Nortel (including bonuses and such)